m-millions/add-new-promo-codes/README.md

 ---------------
 Console-level messaging for the app.

-Standard admin-level troubleshooting for Mongodb and dependencies on Ubuntu and MacOSX.
+Standard admin-level troubleshooting for Mongodb and dependencies on Ubuntu 14.04 Build 13F34 and Mac OS X.

 CREDITS and ACKNOWLEDGEMENTS